-RETIREMENT PLAN PROVISIONS

-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

-Service Credit Service Credit Service Credit

-Service credit includes active service.
-Members earn service credit for each month they are employed in a covered position.
+PLAN 1 Service Credit Service Service credit includes active service.
+Same as Members earn service credit for each month they are employed in a covered position.
 It also may include credit for prior service the member has purchased or additional service credit the member was granted.
 A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
-Same as Plan 1.
-Under the defined benefit component of the plan, service credit includes active service.
+HYBRID RETIREMENT PLAN Service Credit Defined Benefit Component: Under the defined benefit component the plan, service credit includes active service.
 Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member had purchased or additional service credit member was granted.
+A member's to service credit is one of the factors use Service credit includes active service.
+Same as Members earn service credit for each month they are employed in a covered position.
 It also may include credit for prior service the member has purchased or additional service credit the member was granted.
 A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance Defined Benefit Component: Under the defined benefit component the plan, service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member ha purchased or additional service credit member was granted.
+A member's to Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance s Plan 1.
+Under the defined benefit component the plan, service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member ha purchased or additional service credit member was granted.
+A member's to determine their eligibility for retirement and to calculate their retirement bene It also may count toward eligibility for health insurance credit in retirement, the employer offers the health insurar credit.
 Defined Contributions Component: Under the defined contribution component, service credit is used to determine vesting for the employer contribution portion of the plan.